bvennam/serverless-nyc-lab/README.md

 # ServerlessDays NYC
-Below are the instructions for the IBM Cloud Functions & Apache Openwhisk lab at Serverless Days NYC 2018.
+Below are the instructions for the IBM Cloud Functions & Apache OpenWhisk lab at Serverless Days NYC 2018.

 Feel free to reach out with any questions!

-###Sign up for IBM Cloud Account
+### Sign up for IBM Cloud Account
 *IBM Cloud Functions is based on the Apache OpenWhisk project.
 We'll be using IBM Cloud Functions for today's lab, but the concepts could apply to any managed Serverless offering.*

 1. [Sign up for an IBM Cloud Account](https://ibm.biz/BdYYJG) [https://ibm.biz/BdYYJG]

-###Install IBM Cloud CLI & IBM Cloud Functions Plugin
+### Install IBM Cloud CLI & IBM Cloud Functions Plugin
 *In this section, you will install the IBM Cloud CLI and the IBM Cloud Functions Plugin to the CLI, as well as do some account set up and configuration.
 This will enable you to interact with IBM Cloud Functions from a command line interface.*

 1. Install the IBM Cloud CLI